codebearsteam/daily-log/assets/blog_post_2.md

 **Learn from your code reviews:** See "Code review" above :).

-**We are in love with diaspora:** The complexity of the code and the involvement of the community have made this summer very challenging and rewarding.
+**We are in love with diaspora\*:** The complexity of the code and the involvement of the community have made this summer very challenging and rewarding.
 Check the [project on github](https://github.com/diaspora/diaspora), maybe you would want to contribute as well.

 **Remember to celebrate:** Did you open a PR, did your code get merged, did you just finish refactoring a beautiful piece of code?
 Great!
 Celebrate and go eat some ice cream.